-FCS_STO_EXT.1 Storage of Credentials
+FCS STO EXT.1 Storage of Credentials

-FCS_STO_EXT.1.1 The application shall [selection:
+FCS\STO\EXT.1.1 The application shall [selection:

-not store any credentials, invoke the functionality provided by the platform to securely store [assignment: list of credentials], implement functionality to securely store [assignment: list of credentials]
+- not store any credentials, - invoke the functionality provided by the platform to securely store [assignment: list of credentials], - implement functionality to securely store [assignment: list of credentials] according to [selection: FCS\COP.1(1), FCS\CKM.1(3)]

-to non-volatile memory.
+] to non-volatile memory.

-Application Note: This requirement ensures that persistent credentials (secret keys, PKI private keys, or passwords) are stored securely.

-The assurance activity implicitly restricts which selections can be made, on per-platform basis.
-For example, if a platform provides hardware-backed protection for credential storage, then the third selection cannot be indicated.

-If implement functionality to securely store credentials is selected, then the following components must be included in the ST: FCS_COP.1(1).
-If other cryptographic operations are used to implement the secure storage of credentials, the corresponding requirements must be included in the ST.
+Application Note: This requirement ensures that persistent credentials (secret keys, PKI private keys, passwords, etc) are stored securely, and never persisted in cleartext form.
+Application developers are encouraged to use platform mechanisms for the secure storage of credentials.
+Depending on the platform that may include hardware-backed protection for credential storage.
+Application developers must choose a selection, or multiple selections, based on all credentials that the application stores.
+If not store any credentials is selected then the application must not store any credentials.
+If invoke the functionality provided by the platform to securely store is selected then the Application developer must closely review the EA for their platform and provide documentation indicating which platform mechanisms are used to store credentials.
+If implement functionality to securely store credentials is selected, then the following components must be included in the ST: FCS\COP.1(1) or FCS\CKM.1(3).
+If other cryptographic operations are used to implement the secure storage of credentials, the corresponding requirements must be included in the ST. If the OS is Linux and Java KeyStores are used to store credentials, implement functionality to securely store credentials must be selected.

 The evaluator shall check the TSS to ensure that it lists all persistent credentials (secret keys, PKI private keys, or passwords) needed to meet the requirements in the ST. For each of these items, the evaluator shall confirm that the TSS lists for what purpose it is used, and how it is stored.
-For all credentials for which the application invokes platform-provided functionality, the evaluator shall perform the following actions which vary per platform.